How to Lower Game Latency with an ASUS Router

 Next is the key to transforming the experience: ASUS and GearUP Router have entered a deep collaboration and built a game‑boost plugin that thoroughly improves the process of game traffic traveling from your router to the game server.

-As long as you own a supported ASUS router model, you can enable the GearUP Router plugin in the ASUS management dashboard to achieve intelligent network optimization.
+As long as you have an ASUS router, you can use the GearUP App to enable the GearUP Router plugin with one click to achieve intelligent network optimization.
 No complex network adjustments are required, a single app can optimize thousands of games.
 The advantages of the GearUP Router plugin are:

 - Currently compatible with more than ten ASUS router models, and still expanding